 The CCI Program may distribute aggregated statistical information (data added together in summary form with no identifiers) for statutory reporting purposes by only in a form that will not identify any person individually.

-Where applicable, the General Data Protection Regulation EU 2016/679 will apply to personal information collected from European citizens and the Network will ensure rights under that regulation can be exercised.
+Where applicable, the General Data Protection Regulation EU 2016/679 will apply to personal information collected from European citizens and the Program will ensure rights under that regulation can be exercised.

 Please be assured the CCI Program will not share any private information which you choose to share with us with any other party except where you have consented to this disclosure, or we are required to by law.